wiedeflo/ADAProject/README.md

 # Contributions
 Florian Wiedemair : parts of webscraping unknown locations, parts of map visualization, parts of website design, parts of written analysis\
-Mohamed Ndoye : \
+Mohamed Ndoye : Parts of website design (especially the particles and some maps positionning), comments and spell check in the data story, parts of conclusion\
 Raphael Strebel : Cleaning of databases, parts of written analysis in the data story, parts of webscraping unknown locations, interactive "per capita income wrt households below poverty line" plot\
 Jose Garrido Ramas : Parts of written analysis in the data story, ML part to predict if a facility will get inspected, correlation between socioeconomic indicators, correlation between socio economic indicators and food inspection results.\
 Everyone will work on the final presentation.